 Professional Year Field Experiences

 The College of Education and Human Development contracts with numerous school districts in a 70-mile radius of Bowling Green to provide field placements for students in initial teacher licensure programs at BGSU.
-The Office of Field Experiences (OFE) works with personnel in 300 regional schools to arrange early field experiences, methods, and student teaching for students.
+The Office of Educator Preparation and Partnerships (OEPP) works with personnel in 300 regional schools to arrange early field experiences, methods, and student teaching for students.
 Options for national and international student teaching placements are also available for eligible students.

 The Office of Field Experiences also places students seeking initial licensure in Art, Music, and Physical Education/Health Education for their student teaching experiences.
 Earlier field experiences are arranged by program faculty/instructors, who communicate expectations and procedures within the structure of each program and course.